Configure the document automation base kit

 Select Security Roles entity from the left pane.

-8. Select Business Management Tab > Security Role > Enable the privilege Business Unit for Create and Write > Save and Close.
+8. Select the Business Management Tab, and under Security Role, enable the privilege Business Unit for Create and Write then select Save and Close.

 Select Business Unit prvilege to Create and Write for the security role.